 Employee benefits are key components of a total compensation package.
-In addition to salary, a competitive benefits package is a primary attractor in the recruitment of prospective employees, particularly in hard-to-fill occupations.
+In addition to salary, a competitive benefits package is a primary attractor in the recruitment of prospective employees, particularly in difficult-to-fill occupations.

 Benefits are equally critical in the retention of high performing employees.
-The State communicates this important aspect of employees' compensation to both current and prospective employees through the use of a web-based total compensation calculator.
+The State communicates this important aspect of employees' compensation to both current and prospective employees using a webbased total compensation calculator.